-- 1. Online sports gambling was legalized in Kentucky only last year, with \$2.8 billion wagered by Kentuckians already.
-More than \$1 billion of those dollars was wagered on DraftKings. - 2.
-About 96% of sports betting customers lose money, which is a natural deterrent to continuing as a customer of DraftKings.
+- 2. More than 96% of sports betting customers lose money, which is a natural deterrent to continuing as a customer of DraftKings.
 Thus, unlike with other industries, where a customer, once acquired, will reliably provide repeat business, most of DraftKings' customers will be incentivized to stop using the platform, all things being equal.
 Those who irrationally keep betting despite the losses-often because of a gambling addiction-will eventually "crap out," meaning that DraftKings will lose the customer.
-Thus, DraftKings' business model requires it to find ways to keep customers betting even as they lose money, and to recruit new bettors to its platform.
-DraftKings manages to keep the customers flowing through carefully designed promotions and user interfaces that make it easy to start gambling and hard to stop.
+Thus, DraftKings' business model requires it to find ways to keep customers betting even as they lose money and to recruit new bettors to its platform.
+DraftKings manages to keep the customers flowing through carefully designed promotions and user interfaces that make it easy to start gambling and hard to stop. - 3.
+Plaintiffs bring this action because DraftKings has crossed the line in its efforts to recruit fresh blood, deceiving Illinois citizens and tying them into unconscionable contracts in which they lose large amounts of money. - 4.
+To further these goals, DraftKings advertises an all-upside gambling experience, falsely promising new users that they will get free money which they can wager without any risk.
+In reality, DraftKings has created an all-upside opportunity only for itself: the contracts require new users to deposit and gamble almost exclusively with their own money, which they almost always lose.
+DraftKings also engages in other, undisclosed, manipulations, forcing those users who are able to initially win to make worse and worse bets until their funds are exhausted. - 5.
+These unethical and fraudulent practices by DraftKings are the present face of competition in the obscenely profitable, and formerly illegal, industry.